 It includes my first (Paul) and middle (Chengpo) name monograms and the Chinese pictogram for my surname, Wang (王).
-This represents my devotion to connecting traditions from the East and West.
+This represents my devotion to connecting ancient and modern paradigms from the East and West.

-The curve represents the flow, wave, spiral, and cycle of relative yīnyáng (陰陽) duality including past and future in time.
+The curve represents the cyclic flow, wave, and spiral of relative yīnyáng (陰陽) duality in spatial, temporal, and energetic contexts.

-The vertical line represents the eternal present and alignment of the axis mundi, spine, staff, sword, pen, needle, and gnomon.
+The vertical line represents the eternal present and alignment of self, spine, staff, sword, needle, brush, gnomon, and axis mundi.

 The horizontal lines represent the first three numbers written in Chinese as yī 一, èr 二, sān 三, the three dimensions of Sky (tīan 天), Human (rén 人), and Earth (dì 地), the three states of Matter (jīng 精), Energy (qì 氣) and Consciousness (shén 神), and the three levels, or yáo (爻), of the Eight Trigrams, or bāguà (八卦), which are depicted as ☰☱☲☳☴☵☶☷.